runnerty/runnerty/docs/conf.md

       	},
         "my_values":{
           "value_one":"VALUE_ONE",
-          "value_one":"VALUE_TWO",
+          "value_one":"VALUE_TWO"
         }
       }
     ]
   }
 ```

-These values can be used in the whole plan (chains and proccess) referencing them.
+These values can be used in the whole plan (chains and process) referencing them.
 Runnerty has also some default values.
 Have a look at: [link]

 ### Cripted passwords